Open-Source-Community-VIT-AP/AutoRoleBot/README.md

 ## Motivation

-Over the last few years of event management on an online medium, Discord was our go to platform for ease of communication with the participants.
+Over the last few years of event management on an online medium, Discord has been our go to platform for ease of communication with the participants.
-However, it was taxing to assign roles for each member of a team for each event.
-Especially when the event is large like WebHunt with over 200+ Participants. \
+However, it has become very taxing to assign roles for each member of a team for every event.
+Especially when the events are large, like WebHunt with over 200+ Participants. \
-And so, we decided to create a bot that would automate the task of providing dedicated roles to team members.
+And so, we decided to create a bot that would automate the task of providing roles to participants on the Discord sever.

 ## Installation

-For the latest stable version, head to [Releases](https://github.com/Open-Source-Community-VIT-AP/AutoRoleBot/releases).
+For the latest stable version, head over to [Releases](https://github.com/Open-Source-Community-VIT-AP/AutoRoleBot/releases).

 Download and extract the source code.